-As a career coach, Dr. Harkness personally works with clients to identify their career issues and develop a plan to successfully move them forward.
+As career coaches, we personally work with clients to identify their career issues and develop a plan to successfully move them forward.
 The career change process starts with carefully selected career assessments to identify skills, interests, and find matching careers.

-The Self-Assessment is Step I in CDA’s Four-Step Process.
+The Self-Assessment is Step I in Career Design’s Four-Step Process.
 It includes participation in an In-Depth Skills Identification Workshop Series that is unique to Dr. Harkness’s career change approach.
-Each client participates in more than 32 hours of group participation to further identify skills, interests, preferences, and natural talents.
+Each client participates in individual sessions as well as group workshops to further identify skills, interests, preferences, and natural talents.

 “Dr Harkness’ process immersed me in an exciting journey of hope, adventure, and self-discovery.
 My search has culminated in a truly meaningful and financially rewarding career.” ~Nancy